What is Bitcoin Halving?

 Second, even if blockchain and cryptocurrencies prevail, will Bitcoin be the standard, or will it have the same role as MySpace in social media networks.
 A pioneering service, that nobody remembers, and was taken over by some other latecomer, such as Facebook.

 Third, in short and mid-term, it’s good to make your trading decisions based on the technical analysis of the charts.

-Finally, it’s always good to hedge your leading positions with leveraged contracts (for example, CFD positions).
+Finally, it’s always good to hedge your leading positions with leveraged trades.

 How can I make money on BTC halving?

 If you are Bitcoin maximalist – buy more BTC and other cryptocurrencies, which should follow the market leader.
-You can also hedge your long position with leveraged short CFDs.
+You can also hedge your long position with leveraged short orders.